MayhemMooseSTFC/S97-RoE/README.md

 Any questions can be addressed in your alliance chat, the server's galaxy chat, or in the "roe-discussion" section of the official server discord (invite link: https://discord.gg/7CMeT83GS4).

+Being attacked outside of the RoE does not immediately give you the right to seek revenge outside of RoE.
+Please follow the procedures for resolving RoE violations, and remember that new players may not know about RoE.